Azure/azure-search-vector-samples/README.md

 + This feature is only available via indexes and queries that target **2023-07-01-preview** REST API.
 There is no Azure SDK support and no portal support.
 If you view or query a search index that has vector fields, the portal treats them as strings and any queries will be scored using BM25.

-  Your new index must be created using the new preview API, and your queries must target the preview API.
+* Your new index must be created using the new preview API, and your queries must target the preview API.
 You can't use vector search with existing indexes.

 + Your search service must be a billable tier.
-Although the search service is billable, there is no additional charge for the vector search feature.
+If the search service is already billable, there is no additional charge for the vector search feature.

 + Service and subscription limits haven't been finalized, but the [API request limits](https://learn.microsoft.com/azure/search/search-limits-quotas-capacity#api-request-limits) do apply.
 Request payloads cannot exceed 8K for URIs or 16 MB for the request body.
 The following additional limits apply to this preview: